coderaiser/cloudcmd/HELP.md

 ### Install

-`Terminal` disabled and not installed by default.
-To use it you should install [gritty](https://github.com/cloudcmd/gritty "Gritty") with:
+The terminal is disabled and not installed by default.
+To use it, you should install [gritty](https://github.com/cloudcmd/gritty "Gritty") with:

 ```sh
 npm i gritty -g
 ```

-And then set the path of a terminal with:
+and then set the path for the terminal with:

 ```sh
 cloudcmd --terminal --terminal-path `gritty --path` --save